shannah/cn1-css/README.md

  }
  ~~~~
 4. **Default Element** - You can use the UIID `Default` to specify styles that should be set for the default element in the theme.
-E.g.
+E.g.:
  ~~~~
- Default {
+ Default {/** Styles applied to the default element of the theme. */

-     /** Styles applied to the default element of the theme. **/ }
+ }
  ~~~~
 5. **`#Device`** - You can use the `#Device` selector to configure some specific properties about the target devices for this theme.
 E.g.: